OFA-Sys/OFA/README.md

 ### Overview

 This is the code to reproduce the experiments from the paper **"Multimodal Prompt Tuning for Unified Sequence-to-Sequence Learning"**.
 This paper explores prompting methods for multimodal pretraining, and specifically focuses on the unified sequence-to-sequence learning framework instead of the constrastive learning models.
-We investigate a series of parameter-efficient tuning methods, and demonstrate that light-weight prompt tuning can achieve comparable performance with finetuning with a much fewer computation costs. **Paper will be released soon.**
+We investigate a series of parameter-efficient tuning methods, and demonstrate that light-weight prompt tuning can achieve comparable performance with finetuning with a much fewer computation costs. **The Paper will be released soon.**
 <br></br>